-Personality has been related a lot of aspects of life, but seldom to attitude towards drinking.
-Drinking and personality have never been a topic of research.
-A lot of differences have been observed between introverted and extroverted personality types.
-Introverts are quiet people who prefer solitude, silence, and small groups of people with little to no social interaction.
-Extroverts, on the other hand, are loud people who prefer to be in large groups and tons of social interaction.
-Personality traits have been studied and the data has been applied to job roles, career development and even love or dating relationships.
-Not limited to that, personality traits have also been studied to determine its correlation to depression, happiness, loneliness, and narcissism.
+Drinking and personality has not much been a topic of research.
+Though there are different classifications for personality types such as Myers Briggs Type Indicator (MBTI), ABCD Personality types, etc. The most commonly expended personality types are the introverts and the extroverts.
+Introverts are quiet people preferring solitude, and extroverts are outgoing and sociable people preferring to be in the midst of group always.
+Personality traits have been studied to be applied in job roles, career development and even love or dating relationships.
+Not limited to that personality traits have also been studied to examine its correlation to depression, happiness, loneliness, and narcissism.
 However, it is interesting to find that personality trait has a correlation to drinking attitudes.

 Singh, T.K. & Kumar, N. (2016).
 Depression: Personality and Gender towards Alcohol Drinking Attitude.
-The International Journal of Indian Psychology, Vol.3, Iss.
+The International Journal of Indian Psychology, Vol.3, Is.
 2, No.3.